edalatpour/advent-of-copilot/scripts/episode01.md

-Absolutely — here’s a polished, YouTube‑ready Episode 1 script that starts by explaining what GitHub Copilot is, then introduces Advent of Code as the fun context you’ll use to teach it.
-It keeps your tone warm, clear, and authoritative — perfect for a first episode that sets expectations.

-If you want a shorter, more humorous, or more cinematic version, I can reshape it.

----

 🎄 Avent of Copilot — Episode 1 Script

 “What Is GitHub Copilot?
 And Why Advent of Code Is the Perfect Playground”